Transforma logo

 Governments are pushing the adoption of AM

-This section talks about how various governments (like the Indian government) are also supporting the use of Additive Manufacturing to accelerate digital manufacturing to achieve better productivity gains through efficient manufacturing.
+This subsection talks about how various governments are also supporting the use of Additive Manufacturing to accelerate digital manufacturing to achieve better productivity gains through efficient manufacturing.
+For example, the Indian government launched a national plan to develop a 3D printing ecosystem, under which it is targeting 50 technologies, 100 new start-ups, 500 products, and 10 existing and new manufacturing sectors.

 Construction and aerospace sectors are showing early adoption

-This section discusses why the construction and aerospace industries are proving to be the early adopters of Additive Manufacturing.
+It discusses why the construction and aerospace industries are proving to be the early adopters of Additive Manufacturing.
 For instance, Additive Manufacturing can build cost-efficient homes in a shorter time span (thereby proving to be a boon for the construction industry).
 Similarly, Additive Manufacturing enables the production of lighter parts, which support the aerospace industry in fuel savings.
 Therefore, it is being adopted by the aerospace industry as well.
+This subsection also mentions some relevant IoT deployments in this application, such as Hoedtke deploying a hybrid production system for additive and subtractive manufacturing.

 Key vendors for Precision Specialist Robots

-The key vendors section lists some of the main providers of products and services related to the precision specialist robots and additive manufacturing connected devices market, such as ABB, Bosch, carbon, Denso, Fanuc, Honeywell, Kuka, Mitsubishi, Nachi Fujikoshi, Rockwell Automation, Stratasys, and Universal Robots.
+The key vendors section lists some of the main providers of products and services related to the precision specialist robots and additive manufacturing connected devices market, such as ABB, Bosch, Carbon, Denso, Fanuc, Honeywell, Kuka, Mitsubishi, Nachi Fujikoshi, Rockwell Automation, Staubli, Stratasys, Universal Robots, and Yaskawa.
 The report provides profiles of the various vendors including aspects most relevant to this Application Group, such as product offerings, pricing, financial results, and technology.

 Market forecasts for Precision Specialist Robots